 Skill Building Opportunities and Recreation

-*Center-based After School as well as weekend respite and recreation programs on Wednesdays from 230p—430p & Saturdays from 9a-12noon both located at our Airpark Drive campus in Ronkonkoma.
+*Our Center-based Weekend respite and recreation program is offered Saturdays from 9:00 AM -12:00 PM located at our Airpark Drive campus in Ronkonkoma.

 *School Vacation Services ~ “Camp SOAR” ~ Provided during December, July & August school breaks at our Ronkonkoma campus

 *In Home Respite ~ Recreational services provided within the child’s home